Unity-Technologies/DOTS-training-samples/README.md

 <li>Ants bounce off of walls at the inverse angle.</li>
 <li>Ants will steer towards the food source (green dot) if they have line of sight.</li>
 <li>Ants leave pheromone in the spots they walk over.</li>
-<li>Ant steering is biased towards the nearest adjacent spot of pheromone.</li>
+<li>Ant steering is affected by pheromones, goal location (food or nest), obstacle avoidance and obstacle "bounce".</li>
 <li>Pheromone at a spot decays over time.</li>
 <li>Ant steering is also slightly randomized, so ants don’t walk in straight lines.</li>
 <li>The gaps in the ring walls randomly vary in size and placement.</li>
 <li>Keyboard controls allow the user to slow down, speed up, and reset the simulation.</li>
+<li>The amount of pheromone an ant drops depends on the speed of the ant, and the speed depends on steering.</li>
 </ul>
 </details>